You Suck At Day Trading

 Retail traders usually lose on:

-Simply put: your capital and infrastructure are not built to beat firms that do this for a living.
+Your capital and infrastructure are not built to beat firms that do this for a living.
+That's not a judgment call — it's a resource mismatch.

-Even if you think you're objective, survivorship bias still sneaks in.
+Even if you think you're being rational, survivorship bias still sneaks in.
 You can't fully escape it; you can only design around it.
 More on that here.

 You keep underpricing risk because the upside fantasy feels better than boring accuracy.